anders-s-olsen/Mlops_project/reports/README.md

 >
 > Answer:

-We used Pytorch and the transformers ecosystem, specifically vision transformers from the package vit-pytorch.
-We aimed to do MNIST classification.
-The vit-pytorch package is extremely easy to work with since it requires only few lines of code, leaving only setting up code for training and prediction.
+We used Pytorch and the transformers ecosystem, specifically vision transformers from the package `vit-pytorch`.
+We aimed to do MNIST classification using a SOTA model.
+The vit-pytorch package is extremely easy to work with since it requires only few lines of code, leaving us to only set up code for training and prediction.
 The framework worked fine, giving us a 95% test accuracy and feasible training computation time when using the cloud.
 Besides pytorch we used git, cookiecutter, github actions, dvc, docker, hydra, weights and biases, google cloud for building docker containers, training our model, and running API for prediction and to check for data drifting and performance of the deployed model.

 ## Coding environment